dwivedishubham545/Computer-2-Computer-Organisation/README.md

 #### Instructions for Simulation
 &rarr; Open Logisim.

-&rarr; Load the provided circuit file (Main.circ).
+&rarr; Load the provided circuit file (MAIN CIRCUIT.circ).

 &rarr; Simulate the circuit to observe the Basic Computer's behavior.
 ##